Kitekite Falls: History

 The area close to Kitekite Falls was milled for kauri from 1910, when logs were flushed downstream to the Piha Mill.
 The mill operated adjacent to the waterfall (downstream at the site of Stedfast Park) until 1921.
 All the mature trees in the area were cut down.

-At the top of the falls, it is clear to see the notches in the rocks (rectangular cutouts for large pieces of wood to rest in).
-This was the location of the Glen Esk dam.
-The first attempt to drive logs down the falls resulted in their destruction on the rocks below and the dam was thereafter only used to flush the logs waiting in the stream below down to the mill.
-The remains of the heavy beams used can still be found in the stream today although they tend to move from time to time.
-In 2007 a beam fell, broke and half of it wedged itself into rocks at the base of the three tiered falls.
+The top of the falls was the location of the Glen Esk Dam, constructed by Ebenezer Gibbons in 1911, as a dam used to propel kauri logs to the Piha Mill below.
+The drop over the waterfall proved too steep for the logs which were damaged by the descent.
+After this was recognised, the dam was converted into a holding dam for kauri logs.